Hosay27/04-2D-Platformer/README.md

 Description

--A and D to move left and right
+- A and D to move left and right

 - W to jump, hold it for a higher jump